 Let’s be clear: this is not a healthy or balanced party menu in any way—what do you expect from a kid who’s allowed free rein of his diet?
-Use the inspo below, and supplement with other party food that you can title according to the theme, like the South Bend Shovel Slayer Salted Pretzel Bites I made.
-(Double this recipe and instead of twisting the pretzels into shape, cut the ropes into 1-inch pieces.
-You’ll get about 150 bites.)
+Use the inspo below, and supplement with other party food that you can title according to the theme, like South Bend Shovel Slayer Salted Pretzel Bites.

-I also made a Wet Bandits cocktail with an adaptation of my spiced cranberries, fresh oranges, orange vodka, and seltzer.
+For a Wet Bandits cocktail, try this adaptation of my spiced cranberries, fresh oranges, orange vodka, and seltzer.
 Double the cranberries, add the zest of 1 large orange in large strips, 1 750ml bottle of orange vodka, and 2 liters of orange or cranberry seltzer.
 Crowbars up!